Established 1968 (R)

 .

-The Society is delighted to have unveiled its latest Blue Plaque dedicated to Rotherham Architect, James Edward Knight (1867-1930).
+The Society is delighted to have unveiled its latest Blue Plaque dedicated to Thomas Rotherham (1423-1500)

 All New Members joining the society will be eligible to receive their complimentary copy of Discovering Rotherham - "The Blue Plaque Trail".